The Bat! can help you protect yourself and others from email hacking, including election hacking, as described below.

 View links and HTML content without launching a web browser.
 The Bat!'s internal viewer supports HTML 4.0 and CSS v2.0 formatting, but ignores scripts and executable code preventing viruses from launching.
 The Bat!'s internal HTML viewer blocks viruses that use the known HTML vulnerability of Microsoft Internet Explorer (such as IFRAME and Automatic Execution of Embedded MIME type).

-Image Download Manager for background HTML image retrieval prevents malware reaching your computer through graphic elements of HTML messages by blocking the suspicious images and letting the safe ones through.
-Image Download Manager controls the retrieval of messages not by folder or addressee, but by particular hosts or URLs.
+Image Download Manager for background HTML image retrieval prevents from malware reaching your computer through graphic elements of HTML messages by blocking the suspicious images and letting the safe ones through.
+Image Download Manager controls the retrieval of messages not by folder or address, but by particular hosts or URLs.
+This can also prevents you from being tracked via the images in HTML messages.

 Choose messages to delete or leave on your POP3 server by setting up respective filters in the Sorting Office.
 Selective download filters can be used for protection against viruses and spam.